Baruch Tenembaum

-Baruch Tenembaum (born 9 July 1933) is an Argentinian interfaith activist, and one of the founders of the International Raoul Wallenberg Foundation.
+Baruch Tenembaum (9 July 1933 – 7 December 2025) was an Argentinian interfaith activist, and one of the founders of the International Raoul Wallenberg Foundation.

 Early life

 Tenembaum was born in Argentina at Las Palmeras colony, a Santa Fe provincial settlement for Jewish immigrants escaping from the Russian pogroms of 1880.
 The grandson and son of Jewish gauchos, he studied in Buenos Aires and Rosario.

 Early career

 In 1952, Tenembaum graduated from the Higher Institute of Judaic Religious Studies.
 As a teacher and a professor he taught Hebrew and Yiddish language and literature, the Torah, the Prophets and Mishnah.
 In 1955, he was appointed Director of the Moises Ville Teacher's Seminar in the province of Santa Fe where he taught the Old Testament and philosophy.

 He was First General Director of the Argentine-Israeli Cultural Institute (ICAI), and organized the first Latin American Bible contest.
 He translated Spanish classics into Hebrew and Haskala literature into Spanish.
 He also promoted the creation of a fresco by the Argentine master painter Raúl Soldi at the main church in Nazareth, which was completed in 1968.

 In 1965, he was a Latin American promoter of the first visit by a Pope to Jerusalem.
 Granted an award for his work by the Vatican, he was invited to a ceremony at the Vatican City and was received by Pope Paul VI on January 13, 1965.
 At a separate public ceremony, Monsignor Antonio Caggiano, Cardinal Primate of Argentina, presented him with an Argentine Church award, the first such award granted to a Jew in Argentina.

 Along with writer Jorge Luis Borges, he founded la Casa Argentina en Jerusalem, with branches in Buenos Aires and Jerusalem.
 He has worked on interfaith initiatives with Rabbi Guillermo Schlesinger, Father Carlos Cuccetti, Pastor Sosa, and Father Ernesto Segura, the first President of Argentine House in Israel.

 Tenembaum's teacher and mentor was Rabbi Jacobo Fink, an orthodox rabbi in Rio de Janeiro, Haifa, and Buenos Aires.

 Together with Shalom Rosenberg, professor of philosophy at the Hebrew University at Jerusalem, Tenembaum co-authored the book Holy Places in the Holy Land.